iChickn/YouTube_Views_Bot/README.md

-# YouTube_Views_Bot v1.2
+# YouTube_Views_Bot v1.3
 Increase views of your YouTube videos by this bot.
 Most accurate views.
 A bot scripted in python codes.
 Easy to use.
-For more join Telegram Group: http://t.me/linux_repo
+Must join Telegram Group: http://t.me/linux_repo

 **NOTE:** If you want to use Tor, be aware that YouTube can flag your video and delete the views after a while.

 ---

+## Compatible with:
+- Mac OS X
+- Ubuntu Linux
+- Debian Linux
+- Arch Linux
+- Kali Linux

-## Optional
+## Important Words:
-If you want, you can install tor and privoxy, once selenium does not work very well with socks proxy.
+**If you want, you can install tor and privoxy.
+One thing, selenium does not work very well with socks proxy.
+Not desgined for Termux/Windows !**

+### Termux & Windows users ask in [Telegram Group](http://t.me/linux_repo) for using this in Android.

-## Install Tor, git and Python3 on Mac OS X
+## Install Tor, git and Python3 on Mac OS X:
 ```sh
 brew install tor
 ```